El Nino 2023: Economists fear crop failures and price shocks - Breaking Latest News

 Economists worried about new price shocks

-“An El Niño shock would also come at a time when inflation has already been pushed up by multiple shocks,” Allen writes, referring to the coronavirus pandemic with its lockdowns and the Ukraine war with energy price shocks also food.
+“An El Niño shock would also come at a time when inflation has already been pushed up by multiple shocks,” Allen writes, referring to the coronavirus pandemic with its lockdowns and the Ukraine war with energy price shocks such as Food.
 “So any risk of another inflation shock would be bad news, as we saw in 2022.”

-Allen also points to the special risk for the emerging markets.
+Allen also points to the particular risk for emerging markets.
 On the one hand, they are geographically more directly affected by El Niño.
 On the other hand, food often made up more than a third of all household expenses there.